 Two podcasts of interviews with Laura Empson following New York launch of "Leading Professionals"

 Harvard Law School together with Thomson Reuters hosted the New York launch of “Leading Professionals”.
 Oxford University Press’ Seth Cotterman and Thomson Reuters’ Charlotte Rushton conducted two wide ranging interviews covering many themes from the book, as well as the experience of researching and writing it.

 Listen to Laura discuss themes from her book and hear about how she wrote it.

 Event: Leading Professionals: Power, Politics, and Prima Donnas launched at Bayes

-Senior professionals, academics, students, and members of the Centre for Professional Service Firms gathered in Bayeson 4 October 2017 to celebrate the launch of Professor Laura Empson’s new book, Leading Professionals: Power, Politics, and Prima Donnas.
+Senior professionals, academics, students, and members of the Centre for Professional Service Firms gathered in Bayes to celebrate the launch of Professor Laura Empson’s new book, Leading Professionals: Power, Politics, and Prima Donnas.